SudannaYuzuYully: 2016: Group formation

-On November 9, 2016, it was announced during Happiness' first live tour Happiness LIVE TOUR 2016 GIRLZ N' EFFECT that Yurino, Suda Anna and Yuzuna Takebe would form a new unit.
+On November 9, 2016, it was announced during Happiness' first live tour Happiness Live Tour 2016 Girlz N' Effect that Yurino, Suda Anna and Yuzuna Takebe would form a new unit.
 On the same day, an official Instagram account of the group started.
 With Yuzuna being the vocalist and Yurino and Sudanna being rappers, this was the first time both of them would be vocally featured in any E-girls related group.

 2017-present: Debut and first album SYY

-On November 26, 2016, the unit announced to be debuting with the single "OH BOY" on March 1, 2017 under the label Rhythm Zone.
-They released their second single "CALL ME NOW" on August 9 in the same year.
+On November 26, 2016, the unit announced to be debuting with the single "Oh Boy" on March 1, 2017 under the label Rhythm Zone.
+They released their second single "Call Me Now" on August 9 in the same year.
 In March 2017, the trio was invited to perform at the fashion events Kobe Collection 2017 S/S and Tokyo Girls Collection 2017 S/S. Starting June 2017, the Japanese fashion magazine smart has been publishing a series titled #SYYB focusing on the unit.
-On October 23, they concluded their activities of 2017 by performing at the ViVi Night in TOKYO 2017 Halloween Party, a fashion event hosted by the magazine ViVi.
+On October 23, they concluded their activities of 2017 by performing at the ViVi Night in Tokyo 2017 Halloween Party, a fashion event hosted by the magazine ViVi.

 In 2018, the trio appeared as opening act of Sandaime J Soul Brothers members CrazyBoy and Hiroomi Tosaka's solo tours during July to December.
-In September of the same year, they were chosen as the models for a FILA×24karats Collaboration.
 Furthermore, they were invited to perform at the Asia Song Festival 2018 in South Korea on October 2.